 At the beginning of every year, arts faculty evaluate all new and returning students and place them in the appropriate level of study.
-Piano and choir are required for all 5th-8th grade students.
-Middle school students also choose one additional arts class: ballet, theatre or an instrument.
-In addition to piano, middle school students can also choose an additional class: ballet, theatre, or an instrument.
-ASA’s curriculum helps students develop skills in regular practice, focused concentration and team work.
+All middle school students choose either piano or choir as their chosen music fundamentals course.
+All 5th and 6th grade students take Music and Movement in their Life Skills course rotation as an additional music fundamental.
+Middle school students also choose from the series of “specials:” dance, theatre, or a musical instrument.
+ASA’s arts curriculum helps students develop skills in the creative process, regular practice, focused individual concentration, and teamwork.

 The high school arts curriculum consists of three performing arts areas: music, theatre, and dance.
 By junior year, students narrow their focus to one area and declare a major.
 In high school, all new and returning students are reviewed annually for correct class level placement.

 ASA Seniors have the opportunity to apply to receive the Arizona State Seal of Arts Proficiency to earn recognition from the Arizona Department of Education for inclusion on their ASA diploma.
 In addition, all ASA juniors who are planning on professionally pursuing the performing arts and who will be majoring in their specific area of artistic concentration in institutions of higher education are invited to apply for the Performing Arts College Prep Course for their senior year.
 Further details on both of these programs can be found under each arts department link.